Rickrolling: Mechanism

+Forms of humour

+Rickrolling has evolved into various uses of "Never Gonna Give You Up", including playing it at events or incorporating its lyrics into unexpected contexts.

-Rickrolling is a bait-and-switch joke in which the viewer clicks a link, expecting it to be something interesting, but is instead brought to the song "Never Gonna Give You Up" or its video.
-This creates a humourous non-sequitur.
+Rickrolling is a bait-and-switch joke in which the viewer clicks a link, expecting it to be something interesting—often involving sex, video games, or cats—but is instead brought to the song "Never Gonna Give You Up" or its video.
+This creates a humorous non-sequitur.
+Like many memes, rickrolling is multimodal as it incorporates multiple elements—hypertext and a music video.
+The music video is the part of the meme that is reproduced, while the fake target of the link is the part that varies.
 In its original form, rickrolling simply involves the unaltered music video.
-While the music video is constant, the fake target of the link varies, thus making it an Internet meme.
-Like many memes, rickrolling is multimodal as it incorporates multiple elements—hypertext and a music video.
 According to an analysis by informaticists Alexander O. Smith, Jasmina Tacheva, and Jeff Hemsley, images associated with the meme show little variation as the intention is to be recognised an obvious rickroll.

 Unlike forms of humour used in most memes, rickrolling is a prank as it creates a situation that has a victim without serious harm.
 However, according to cultural scholars Joanna Nowotny and Julian Reidy, a rickroll is unlike a typical prank or hoax as it is not directed toward a specific victim, while also being less physical than most pranks and less serious than most hoaxes.
 Nowotny and Reid further state that an online prank like rickrolling may occur spontaneously, as a physical prank cannot, and the nature of online spaces allows victims to respond, a typical feature of hoaxes but not pranks.

 Rickrolling, like the Trollface, is a meme primarily used for trolling; in contrast with other forms of trolling, it is fun rather than offensive.
-According to information scholars Madelyn Sanfilippo, Pnina Fichman, and Shannon Yang, forms of trolling such as rickrolling can create humour out of a reference recognised within a group, distinguishing it from non-trolling humour.
+According to information scholars Madelyn Sanfilippo, Pnina Fichman, and Shannon Yang, forms of trolling such as rickrolling can create humour out of a reference recognised by an ingroup, distinguishing it from non-trolling humour.
+According to design scholar Ursula Murray Husted, members of the ingroup who recognise the meme respond positively to it and introduce it to newcomers by pranking them.